 Open programs

-Project grants supporting arts activities and initiatives for local artists and groups in the ACT.
-This funding supports a wide range of arts and cultural projects to sustain local artists and creatives.
+Project grants supporting arts activities in the ACT.
+This funding supports local artists and groups to undertake arts projects and cultural initiatives.

-A program that supports schools to undertake creative learning projects in partnership with creative professionals, collectives, or organisations.
-Projects provide students, teachers, and creative partners with diverse and challenging learning experiences, operating as a 'creative-in-residence' program that enhances education outcomes across curriculum from Foundation to Year 10, plus VCE Vocational Major, Victorian Pathways Certificate, and Towards Foundation curriculum.
+A creative-in-residence program that supports schools to undertake creative learning projects in partnership with creative professionals, collectives, or organisations.
+Projects provide students, teachers, and creative partners with diverse and challenging learning experiences, enhancing education outcomes across curriculum from Foundation to Year 10, plus VCE Vocational Major, Victorian Pathways Certificate, and Towards Foundation curriculum.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.